 This is the oral history of the Banjo Bowl and how the biggest event on the local football calendar and the most-unique game on the Canadian Football League schedule was born…

 The Bombers have been travelling west to Regina for an annual Labour Day showdown with the Saskatchewan Roughriders dating back to the late 1940s.
-This past Sunday — a 23-8 win by the Bombers in front of a capacity crowd– marked the 56th time the two rivals have met for the ‘Classic.’
+This past Sunday — a wild and wacky 32-20 loss in overtime — marked the 58th time the two rivals have met for the ‘Classic.’

 Just prior to the 2003 Labour Day Classic and, as is tradition in both Winnipeg and Regina, beat writers, columnists, radio hosts and TV types quiz players from both teams about the annual matchup, poking and prodding for something that could fire up the masses.

 Westwood, always willing to participate, referred to Roughrider fans as a ‘bunch of banjo-pickin’ inbreds.’

 WESTWOOD: I had that quote in my head for months before that.
 We were in B.C. for a game before the Labour Day.
 Bob Cameron and I are eating breakfast in Vancouver and I was reading the paper and one of the writers out there called us, the Blue Bombers, ‘banjo-picking inbreds.’
 I thought it was funny and pointed it out to Bob and we laughed about it.

 The way my head works, I just started thinking about it and when Labour Day came around, well, I was always trying to figure out ways to insult the fans of Saskatchewan.
 Remember, my mom’s family is there… my grandmother and my aunt were both diehard Rider fans and we always went there for a big turkey dinner before the Labour Day game.
 I would always bet a loonie with my grandmother for every Labour Day game.